 3.10 Business contacts

 This function will increase in value exponentially with every additional company supporting the system.
 The repetitive and boring task of having to enter personal data into a web form will eventually disappear.
-Instead, a user might say, “allow this airline to see my travel passport,” and the passport is set up to contain name, gender, birth date, birth place, passport ID, and visa status.
+Instead, a user might say, “allow this airline to see my travel profile,” and the profile is set up to contain name, gender, birth date, birth place, passport ID, and visa status.

 Companies gain access to a client-maintained and often third-party verified data base of required user information with built-in data protection and mandatory retention rules.
 Besides reducing inherent compliance risks, this approach also guarantees higher quality and data that’s more up to date.
 It will also make interaction with the customer much more seamless.
 The resulting increase in people’s satisfaction with this level of service will in turn translate into more users utilizing the service.